align="center" width="500" height="10" border="1"

-In the December 1991 issue of Vette magazinge Bob Bondurant says "Davey MacDonald was probably the best Corvette driver of all"
+In the December 1991 issue of Vette magazinge Bob Bondurant says "Dave MacDonald was probably the best Corvette driver of all"

+From Michael Antonick's book 'California Screamin - The Glory Days of Corvette Road Racing.
 "Willow Springs in 1960 was the first time I ever raced against him.
 And I thought, where'd this guy come from?
 He was so quick".
 "Davey was good.
 He was a tremendous driver and a very nice guy.
 After I raced him the first time at Willow Springs, you just never knew.
 One race he'd win, the next race I'd win.
 He drove sideways.
 I drove a little smoother, but we were both just as quick.
 Why was he so good?
 I don't know.
 He just had that instinct.
 He was very aggressive and he had a lot of car control.
 He'd put that Corvette sideways and drive it all around the corner that way.
 You could do that with those cars.
 I drove sideways, but not as sideways.
 I got a little more adhesion, I guess.
 He was tough and he was always fun to race with wheel to wheel.
-I always loved racing with Davey."
+I always loved racing with Davey".